Employee ownership trusts

 Although there are certain rules that need to be adhered to in order to achieve the tax benefits, there is a lot of flexibility in the EOT structure:

-If you have decided to sell your shares to an EOT, one of the first aspects to look at is how best to fund the transaction.
-Having an independent valuation of the company at the outset will be key, and this should also take into account the affordability of any payment (consideration) structure.
+If an EOT is the right option then one of the first considerations is how best to fund the transaction.
+Having an independent valuation of the company at the outset will be key, and this should also take into account the affordability of the EOT transaction to the company.

-Once the price has, been settled, there are three main ways to fund the acquisition:
+Once the purchase price has been settled and agreed with the sellers, there are three main ways to fund the acquisition:

 Deferred payment